project-gemmi/gemmi/docs/mol.rst

 one subchain; all the other (non-polymer) residues are put into single-residue subchains;
 except the waters, which are all put into one subchain.
-Non-linear polymers (sugars) are considered here to be non-polymers.
+Currently, wwPDB treats non-linear polymers (such as sugars) as non-polymers.

 .. note::

    Having two sets of identifiers in parallel is not a good idea.
-   Making them look the same so they can be confused is a terrible design.
+   Making them look the same so they can be confused is a bad design.

    Additionally, the label_* identifiers are not unique: waters have null ``label_seq_id`` and therefore all waters in one chain have the same